TheM1ddleM1n/Waddle/README.md

 | Enhancement & Maintenance | [@TheM1ddleM1n](https://github.com/TheM1ddleM1n) |
 | Inspired By | Scripter's NovaCore Client |

-> ⚠️ The custom skin feature sends your Miniblox session token to `coolmathblox.ca` to apply skins.
-Make sure you trust the service before using it.
+> ⚠️ SECURITY: The custom skin feature reads your Miniblox session token from localStorage and sends it to `coolmathblox.ca` to apply skins — only use if you trust the service.

 ---